Soft-Decoding Reverse Reconciliation in Discrete-Modulation CV-QKD: Introduction

-Despite its theoretical appeal, communication based on Gaussian variables poses several practical challenges \cite{jouguet2012analysis,djordjevic_discretized_2019}.
+Despite its theoretical appeal, communication based on Gaussian variables poses several practical challenges, such as the limited range and finite resolution of modulators \cite{jouguet2012analysis,djordjevic_discretized_2019}, and the limited reconciliation efficiency \cite{leverrier_unconditional_2009}.
 This has motivated the exploration of CV-QKD protocols utilizing discrete constellations \cite{leverrier2009unconditional,hirano2017implementation}.
-Among these, a particularly promising approach uses probabilistically-amplitude-shaped quadrature amplitude modulation (PAS-QAM), which allows the protocol to closely approach the SKR achievable by GG02 \cite{notarnicola2023probabilistic,roumestan2024shaped}.
+Among these, a particularly promising approach uses probabilistically-amplitude-shaped quadrature amplitude modulation (PAS-QAM), which allows the protocol to closely approach the SKR achievable by GG02 \cite{notarnicola2023probabilistic,roumestan2024shaped,parente_discrete-modulation_2026}.
 When the transmitted symbols are drawn from a discrete constellation, DR can be formulated as a classical error correction problem over an additive white Gaussian noise (AWGN) channel, with slight modifications due to Alice and Bob working within an arbitrary coset of a given code.
 After Alice publicly reveals the particular coset by disclosing the syndrome of the key (equal to the transmitted sequence in this case), Bob uses this syndrome and the soft information available on his side (the AWGN channel output) to infer the most likely transmitted sequence.
-For this task, efficient codes and soft-decoding algorithms---such as low-density parity-check (LDPC) codes and belief propagation \cite{ryan2009channel, lodewyck_quantum_2007}---are available to closely approach channel capacity.
+For this task, efficient codes and soft-decoding algorithms---such as low-density parity-check (LDPC) codes and belief propagation \cite{ryan2009channel, lodewyck_quantum_2007} ---are available to closely approach channel capacity.
 On the other hand, RR---usually preferred over DR, as discussed above---is made more difficult by the lack of soft information on Alice's side.
 After Bob defines the key based on the received data (e.g., by using thresholds to select the most probable symbols transmitted by Alice) and discloses the corresponding syndrome, Alice has access only to hard information (her transmitted sequence) to recover Bob's decisions through error correction.
-This limitation reduces the reconciliation efficiency.
-For BPSK and QPSK constellations, a soft RR procedure has been proposed by Leverrier \cite{leverrier2009theoretical}, in which Bob discloses the amplitude of the received samples.
-In this case, the amplitude gives no information to a potential eavesdropper (Eve) about Bob's decisions (which depend only on the phase), but enables Alice to perform soft decoding as in the DR scheme (and with same efficiency).
-Unfortunately, this procedure cannot be extended to general discrete constellations (e.g., QAM), for which disclosing the received amplitude would reveal also relevant information about the key.
+In this scenario, where the reconciliation protocol exclusively involves discrete random variables, secrecy against general attacks is guaranteed by security proofs based on the entropy accumulation theorem \cite{bauml_security_2024,kanitschar_finite-size_2023}.
+However, discarding the soft information contained in Bob's continuous measurement outcomes inevitably reduces the mutual information (MI) between Alice and Bob, and it is unclear whether a possible reduction of Eve's Holevo information can systematically compensate for this MI loss.
+Moreover, \cite{leverrier_information_2023} argues that channel codes closely approaching the capacity of continuous-output channels at very low SNR can be obtained by applying simple constructions, which are not as effective when applied to discrete-output channels.